jpoechill/reactreadable/README.md

 # React Readable
-A full service (CRUD) application, made with React and React/Redux.
+A full service (CRUD) messageboard application, made with React and React/Redux.
 A Udacity ND project.

 ## Screenshots